google/turbinia/README.md

                         state info
   -t TASK, --task TASK  The name of a single Task to run locally (must be used
                         with --run_local.
-  -w, --wait            Wait to exit until all tasks for the given request
+  -T, --debug_tasks     Show debug output for all supported tasks -w, --wait            Wait to exit until all tasks for the given request
                         have completed